 My first priority when I think about the next bike tour is dreaming up trips, accomplishments or goals that I’d like to do by bike.
-Some are big — down the Pacific coast1, across North America2 — and some are smaller — Pittsburgh to DC3, DC to Richmond, etc.
+Some are big — down the Pacific coast[footnote]Check – did that last year.[/footnote], across North America[footnote]Still to do.[/footnote] — and some are smaller — Pittsburgh to DC[footnote]Check – sort of.
+Need to do it all in one shot sometime.[/footnote], DC to Richmond, etc.

 Find the right trip at the right time

 2015 has already shaped up as a year with a lot of international travel that won’t afford me the time for longer bike tours.
 That means some of my bigger trips (I’m looking at you Crossing North America!) need to wait.
 What I do have time for next year are a week here or there.
 These are perfect for routes I’d like to tackle again like the 5-6 day Pittsburgh to DC on the GAP/C+O and a new one I’m itching to do: a 9-10 day trip circumnavigating Lake Ontario.
 Yeah, that’s fancy talk for going around the lake.

 I don’t need to do much work on the Pittsburgh to DC route (other than making sure I do it without exploding tires) but the Lake Ontario circumnav is new to me and requires some planning.
 So… to the Google machine!